rbibbey/docker-discord-relay/README.md

-Here’s a clean **README.md** you can paste straight into your repo.
-I’ve replaced any personal references with “Your Name,” and included a Mermaid architecture diagram.

----

 # docker-discord-relay

 A tiny Dockerized **Discord → n8n relay** that listens for messages in selected channels and forwards them to an **n8n Webhook Trigger**.
 Supports both **prefix commands** (e.g., `!help`) and **conversational chat** (mention/DM/reply triggers).
 Includes identity payloads so you can build **per-user long-term memory** in n8n.